Churston Ferrers Grammar School: Partnerships

 Churston Ferrers Grammar School seeks to maintain and grow its local and international ties.
 CFGS has partnerships with several schools in Torbay, Europe (Erasmus Partnership Project with Portugal, Germany and Norway) and Peru.

 With cooperation with GlobalEd, Churston Ferrers Grammar has developed its programme of Sustainable Development Education (ESD) with the goal of becoming a Sustainable School.
 This focus on sustainability has resulted in four of CFGS's feeder primaries pursuing a simultaneous programme of ESD development.
 Additionally, the ESD programme has seen CFGS establish links to Peruvian schools; in recent years this relationship has manifested itself in triannual trips, some as student exchanges.
 Various educational development projects conducted by CFGS pupils have made a worthwhile contribution to the partner pupils and in the UK, past activities have seen pupils design calendars in support of the on-going partnership.

 Sports and extra-curricular

 Basketball

-Mr R Wooldridge (former England and GB Coach) was a teacher at CFGS in the mid 1990s and remains basketball coach for sundry year groups.
-Since the conception of the CFGS team, the school has twice been crowned National Champions.
+Since the establishment of the CFGS team, the school has twice been crowned National Champions.